7 Years Ago

 My windows were down and the air was intoxicating.
 Why was I so drawn to these folks?
 I wanted to put on my brakes and take a picture.

 I passed this worn and modest house and smiled to myself.
-I absorbed just enough to know there had been a woman in multi-colored curlers.
+I absorbed just enough to know I had seen a pink car and a woman in multi-colored curlers.
 I never see curlers anymore.
 And a porch.
 I miss porches.
 These people were out inhaling the same warm winter air I was giddy over.
 I had seen the woman in curlers, a young girl with a jump rope and 2 men relaxing nearby.
 Why did they make me smile?

 I drove around the block and waved out the car window as I pulled to the curb.
 I felt just a bit guilty when I asked for directions to The Italian Maid Restaurant up the road...an excuse to start a conversation.
 And then we talked about the glorious weather.
 Somehow, the weather lead to talking about the little girl and how her mother hoped she would grow up to be a singer.
 And we talked about taking pictures, especially on a beautiful day.
 And while we spoke I absorbed the tiny pieces that made up this world of theirs...